-The following graph of the distribution of service rates for people receiving HCBS shows the distribution by cost category has stayed very consistent overtime.
-In FY 16, almost sixty percent of all individuals who received home and community-based services were funded for less than \$60,000 per person per year.
+The distribution of service rates for people receiving HCBS and ICF/DD are shown in the graph to the right.
+In FY 15, almost two thirds of all individuals who received home and community-based services were funded for less than \$60,000 per person per year.